IBM-EPBL/IBM-Project-7420-1658855571/README.md

-# Smart Fashion Recommendation System 💻:
+# Smart Fashion Recommender System 💻:

 A Smart Application that recommend fashion Products based on the user preferences with the aid of chatbot support.